angrykim/agusmakmun.github.io/_posts/2018-06-07-Network_graph_analysis_for_fraud_events_3.md

 categories: [Network graph analysis]
 ---

-Let's learn a little more about network analysis(A.K.A Graph Theory).
+Let's learn a little more about network analysis(a.k.a Graph Theory).

 **Centrality**